 - Pass – You can request conversion of a letter grade to Pass (P) if you met the minimum passing requirements for the course.
 A P grade allows you to keep credit for the course, but courses with a P grade do not count in any GPA calculations.

 - No Credit – You can request conversion of a letter grade to No Credit (NCR) if you did not meet the minimum passing requirements for the course.
 NCR functions a lot like Voluntary Withdrawal (VW) in that you do not receive credit for the course, but the course also does not count against you in any GPA calculations.

 How Do I Convert a Letter Grade to Pass/No Credit?

-Once you have received your final grades (view your grades in the online Student Information portal) and have decided you wish to convert at least one course to Pass/No Credit, please send a message from your BU email account to email@example.com with the following information:
+Once you have received your final grades (view your grades in the online Student Information portal) and have decided you wish to convert at least one course to Pass/No Credit, please send a message requesting a grade conversion from your BU email account to email@example.com.
+Your email must include the following information:

 - Your name and BU student ID number

 - The course number and title of the course(s) for which you want to convert the grade(s)